Ternary universal sums of generalized polygonal numbers: Introduction

 \section{Introduction}

-A polygonal number is a number represented as dots or pebbles arranged in the shape of a regular polygon.
+A polygonal number is a number represented as the number of dots and pebbles arranged in the shape of a regular polygon.
 More precisely, {\it a polygonal number of order $m$} (or {\it an $m$-gonal number}) for $m\ge3$ is defined by

-for some non negative integer $x$.
-If we admit that $x$ is a negative integer, then $p_m(x)$ is called {\it a generalized polygonal number of order $m$} (or {\it a generalized $m$-gonal number}).
+for some nonnegative integer $x$.
+If we allow $x$ to be negative, then $p_m(x)$ is called {\it a generalized polygonal number of order $m$} (or {\it a generalized $m$-gonal number}).
 By definition, every polygonal number of order $m$ is a generalized polygonal number of order $m$.
 However, the converse is true only when $m=3,4$.

 A famous assertion of Fermat states that every positive integer can be expressed as a sum of three triangular numbers, which was proved by Gauss in 1796.
-This follows from the Gauss-Legendre theorem, which states that every positive integer which is not of the form $4^k(8l+7)$ with non negative integers $k$ and $l$, is a sum of three squares of integers.
+This follows from the Gauss-Legendre theorem, which states that every positive integer which is not of the form $4^k(8l+7)$ with nonnegative integers $k$ and $l$, is a sum of three squares of integers.